 Fuel rail assembly with injectors and fuel pressure regulator

-The fuel rail is a metal tube with injectors mounted on it.
+The fuel rail is a metal tube with injectors installed on it.

 The ramp is attached to the intake manifold with two bolts.

-The fuel pressure regulator is located on the left side of the rail.
+The fuel pressure regulator is located on the left end of the ramp.

-The fuel pump creates excess pressure in the system that exceeds the operating pressure of the fuel injectors.
+The fuel pump creates excess pressure in the system, exceeding the operating pressure of the fuel injectors.

 The pressure regulator ensures that excess fuel is discharged through the drain line into the fuel tank.